HTTP-RPC/Kilo/README.md

 Note that modifiers must be thread-safe, since they are shared and may be invoked concurrently by multiple template processors.

 Custom modifiers are registered with the HTTP-RPC runtime via a properties file.
-Keys in this file represent modifier names, and values represent the fully-qualified name of the implementing class.
+Keys in this file represent modifier names, and values represent the fully qualified name of the implementing class.
 The file must be named _/META-INF/httprpc/modifiers.properties_ and must be available on the application's classpath.

 For example, the following _modifiers.properties_ file associates the `upper` modifier with the `UpperCaseModifier` class: